Google Cloud Storage (GCS)

 Automations

-Folders that have been configured with Remote Server Mount to Google Cloud can also be used with automations, allowing you to include Google Cloud Storage buckets as source locations or destinations for your automations.
+Folders configured with a Remote Server Mount to Google Cloud can also be used with automations.
+You can include Google Cloud Storage buckets as source locations or destinations for your automations.

 Case Sensitivity

 Be aware of case sensitivity differences when copying, moving, or syncing files and folders between Google Cloud Storage and other storage locations.
-Google Cloud Storage is a case sensitive system whereas other systems may not be.
-This can cause files to be overwritten, and folders to have their contents merged, if their case insensitive names are a match.
+Google Cloud Storage is a case sensitive system, whereas other systems may not be.
+Files can be overwritten, and folders can have their contents merged, if their case insensitive names match.